Kozel-SD/js-basic/README.md

 });
 ```
 # Debounce
+## `debounce`
 Another implementation of debounce that does not spam with `setTimeout` and `clearTimeout`.

 Does not support function arguments.
+Errors in the callback are not handled.
 ```javascript
 import {
 	debounce